tanatanatana817-cloud/documentation/project/introduction.md

 ## Responsible Disclosure
 Pterodactyl is completely open-source, and as such completely open to independent users and auditors to browse our code base and hunt for security issues.
-If you come across anything that raises red flags for you, please do not hesitate to reach out directly to `support@pterodactyl.io`.
-We ask that you please be responsible when disclosing any security concerns and _do not_ report them on our public facing bug tracker.
+If you come across anything that raises red flags for you, please do not hesitate to reach out directly to `tanatanatana817@gmail.com` We ask that you please be any security concerns and _do not_ report them on our public facing bug tracker.